 If you are unsure of your skills working with the electrical system, take your mower to your local Husqvarna dealership or lawn mower repair shop.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

-Why Your Husqvarna Mower Won’t Turn Over
+Why Your Husqvarna Mower Won’t Turn Over or Crank

 Dead or Bad Battery on Your Husqvarna Lawn Mower